davidgroves/apv/README.md

 - Extracting JSON from the a`nsible-playbook | tee out.json` output is not robust.
 We just look for '{' and '}' characters.
 - The dataclass Task has a pair of derived properties, but they are currently generated at init time to work with Pandas.
 - The Y axis could be formatted nicer.
 - Text formatting has wierd instances of `â€¦` characters.
 Likely related to encoding.
 See [John Cook Post](https://www.johndcook.com/blog/2024/01/11/a-caret-euro-trademark/).
+Upstream patch send to the altair project.

 ## Generating the JSON.